rmakkar2018/Online_Shop/README.md

 1. Run Scripts/src/mysqldump.sql to upload the database on your system.
 2. Run OnlineShop.py

-**Note-** You must have mysql.connector and numpy installed before running this project.
+**Note-** You must have python modules mysql.connector and numpy installed before running this project.